muratk5n/thirdwave/en/README.md

 significance was more symbolic than in substance.
 It bypasses Ukraine so there was a message there.
 Plus the pipeline is new, its shutting down would not harming existing gas transportation, only future new transportation.
-NS2 was mostly a bellweather for Germany's stance toward Russia.
+NS2 was mostly a bellwether for Germany's stance toward Russia.

 ---